 A strip ratio, or stripping ratio, is an important measurement related to the open-pit mining process.
 It represents the amount of waste material, also known as overburden, that must be moved in order to extract a given amount of ore.

-However, stripping ratios are not only about the volume of unwanted material present at a site; they also take into account the types of material that must be removed to reach the ore.
-That’s because moving lightweight material—like sand or dirt—is simpler than moving hard rock to get to ore.
+That said, stripping ratios are not only about the volume of unwanted material present at a site; they also take into account the types of material that must be removed to reach the ore.
+After all, moving lightweight material, like sand or dirt, is simpler than moving hard rock.

-Ore quality is another consideration in stripping ratios since, if the ore at a deposit is low quality, more of it must be mined to achieve a return on investment.
+Ore quality is another consideration in stripping ratios.
+That’s because if a deposit contains low-quality ore, more of it must be mined in order to achieve a return on investment.

 For instance, a project with a very high strip ratio likely will not be profitable.
 That’s because a high strip ratio means that the unwanted material is much greater than the amount of ore that can potentially be extracted, making it too expensive to mine.
 Conversely, a project with a low strip ratio will probably have good prospects for profitability.

 As a result, mining companies calculate strip ratios for open-pit projects well before they enter development and production, and seek out projects with relatively low strip ratios.
-That said, given all the factors involved in calculating a strip ratio, it’s difficult to determine an overall ideal figure.
-Some sources say a strip ratio of 3:1 is on the outer edge of what is economical to pursue but, again, it depends on the nature of the overburden involved.
+Even so, given all the factors involved in calculating a strip ratio, it’s difficult to determine an overall ideal figure.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Western Copper and Gold and Nemaska Lithium are clients of the Investing News Network.
+Editorial Disclosure: Western Copper and Gold is a client of the Investing News Network.
 This article is not paid-for content.